iPad and iPhone Remove Virus/Adware Guide

 Avoid Fake Site that ask you to download:

-Site like the picture below is shown to be a site that will help you remove adwares/virus.
-But in truth they are adwares & virus.
+Site similar to the picture below is a misleading site that trick the users into downloading more adwares/virus.
 Just copy the URL and paste it in Google search to see if they are legit.
 If you pay for the adware fix, they would cost about 299 paid to company name like “CLICK4FIX, CLICK4SUPPORT)

 Consider taking your iPad to an authorized Apple customer care store and give them as much information as possible.
 It is always wise to use a premium membership package of antivirus software to keep your device safe from the internet.
 Avast, Kaspersky and Norton Security these are some of the best anti-virus that can always keep you safe from virus and adware while helping you to remove them.